ceramicnetwork/.github/OVERVIEW.md

 - Open, pay-per-use web services
 - User-managed access control to data and services

-This provides users, applications, and services with a shared, interoperable environment to identify and interact online.
-As a result, Ceramic provides the trusted public infrastructure required to enable a more connected, interoperable internet ecosystem that is boundlessly transparent, composable, and collaborative.
+With these use cases, Ceramic creates an ecosystem of interoperable identities, data, and services that developers can use to build more modular applications.
+As a result, Ceramic is the trusted foundation for a more connected internet that is boundlessly transparent, composable, and collaborative.

 > For more information, jump to the [Use Cases & Applications] section below.